Today’s post is sponsored by Zappos.

 At 29 weeks pregnant with Tommy, I ran a half marathon in San Francisco.
 Now at 29 weeks again, I don’t know how I did it.
 I know why, but I don’t know how my body was able to do it.

 They say you can continue doing whatever you’ve been doing prior to getting pregnant and for me 3 years ago, that was running marathons!
 I accepted the invitation as a challenge and wanted to document my journey whether I was able to finish or not.
+But of course, I got ready, I have fitness accessories at My Fitness Hub to keep me and my baby safe in the marathon.
 Spoiler, I finished but swore I would never do it again.
 This time around, things are different.
 Having a toddler makes this pregnancy unlike my first.
 You are more tired because you are up early, you never stop moving, and just surviving feels like a workout.

 As such, my workouts have been much more low-key.
 This weekend, I went for a walk and did some gardening (which would normally be a no-no, but in the city, our little patio has very little contamination from animal feces).

 During a recent warm sunny day, Tommy and I drove down to Hingham to visit World’s End state park for a little hiking and exploration.
 It was a beautiful spot to stretch our legs and get some exercise.
 Tommy loved it and I enjoyed being able to get some exercise alongside him.
 This would have been a rest day 2.5 years ago but now it was my workout and I was happy about it.